Video Transcript Below

 Invest in the health of your employees by incorporating a Workplace Wellness Program!
 From educative workshops on nutrition and stress management to office challenges and fitness subsidies, a Workplace Wellness Program will not only positively impact your bottom line, but it will also impact the lives of your employees.

 Did You Know?

 With stats like these, a Workplace Wellness Program is a no-brainer!
 However, if you are hesitant to invest some money or if it simply does not fit this year’s budget, here are some simple and cost-effective ways to implement change:

 - Create a walking club and encourage employees to take at least 30 minutes, 3 times per week to get outside and walk.

-- Create office polices around catered lunch and snacks such as no pop, fried foods or sugary treats like donuts.
+- Create office policies around catered lunch and snacks such as no pop, fried foods or sugary treats like donuts.